 According to our articles of association, one-third of the Directors for the time being (or, if their number is not a multiple of three (3), the number nearest to but not less than one-third) shall retire from office by rotation at every annual general meeting of the Company, provided that every Director shall be subject to re-election at annual general meeting at least once every three years.
-Any Director who is appointed by the Board to fill casual vacancy shall hold office until the first general meeting after his appointment, and be subject to re-election at such meeting and any Director appointed by the Board as an addition to the existing Board shall hold office only until the next following annual general meeting of the Company and shall then be eligible for re-election.
+Any Director who is appointed by the Board to fill casual vacancy shall hold office until the first general meeting after his appointment, and be subject to re-election at such meeting and any Director appointed by the Board as an addition to the existing Board shall hold office only until the next following general meeting of the Company and shall then be eligible for re-election.

-As such, each of Mr. Wong Chu Kee Daniel, Mr. Lau Wai Kwok, Mr. Chan Kin Mei Stanley and Mr. Chu Siu Sum Alex will retire from office as Director and being eligible, will offer themselves for re-election at the forthcoming annual general meeting of the Company to be held on 23 September 2016 pursuant to article 84(1) of our articles of association.
+As such, each of Mr. Mok Chu Leung Terry, Mr. Cheung Nap Kai, Mr. Au Yu Chiu Steven and Mr. Chung Fuk Wing Danny will retire from office as Director.
+Mr. Mok Chu Leung Terry and Mr. Cheung Nap Kai have indicated that they do not intend to offer themselves for re-election at the forthcoming annual general meeting of the Company to be held on 22 September 2017 (the "2017 AGM").
+Mr. Au Yu Chiu Steven and Mr. Chung Fuk Wing Danny being eligible, will offer themselves for re-election at the 2017 AGM pursuant to article 84(1) of our articles of association.

-At the forthcoming annual general meeting of the Company, separate ordinary resolutions will be put forward to the shareholders of the Company in relation to the proposed re-election of Mr. Lau Wai Kwok as executive Director and Mr. Wong Chu Kee Daniel, Mr. Chan Kin Mei Stanley and Mr. Chu Siu Sum Alex as non-executive Directors, each for a term commencing from the date of the annual general meeting approving his appointment and ending at the conclusion of the annual general meeting of the Company to be held in 2019.
+At the 2017 AGM, separate ordinary resolutions will be put forward to the shareholders of the Company in relation to the proposed re-election of Mr. Au Yu Chiu Steven and Mr. Chung Fuk Wing Danny as independent non-executive Directors, each for a term commencing from the date of the annual general meeting approving his appointment and ending at the conclusion of the annual general meeting of the Company to be held in 2020.